Get 5% of discount using the code

 How much data does Google Maps use?

-When you’re traveling, getting around efficiently often means relying on apps like Google Maps, but this convenience comes with data usage.
+When you’re traveling, getting around efficiently often means relying on apps like Google Maps, but this convenience comes at a cost: data usage.

 Let’s look at how much data Google Maps uses based on different use cases: